 Includes 1 mount (turret) with barrels.

 Among naval historians, the US Navy 5"/38 caliber cannon is considered the best intermediate-caliber, dual purpose naval gun of World War II.
-These three models represent the 5"/38 cal.
+This model represents the 5"/38 cal.
 Mk.30 Mod.60 single-gun mount fit to several classes of warships and Coast Guard cutters.

 Of the five 5-inch/38 Mk.30 single mounts normally fitted to a Fletcher class destroyer, for example, three "Single Knuckle" lightweight mounts were carried, all fit on top of deckhouses in superfiring positions, known there as "Mount 52", "Mount 53" and "Mount 54".
 The other two mounts were "Double Knuckle" heavyweight Mod.41 mounts, available separately.
 The two "double knuckle" mounts were fit to the main deck.